-"SIRVA" is a medical term used to describe various injuries caused by vaccines such as the flu shot, tetanus (DTAP or TDAP) shot and pneumonia shot.
+"SIRVA" is a medical term used to describe various injuries caused by vaccines such as the flu shot, Tetanus shot, TDaP and DTaP vaccines, or the HPV shot.
 Roughly 70% of shoulder related vaccine injuries are caused by the flu shot.
 SIRVA usually occurs when the shot is injected into the deltoid, the top of the arm area or shoulder.
 It is unlikely that a vaccination given in the lower arm will cause a shoulder injury (although it can cause other injuries).

 In many cases, the injury is caused by the flu shot being injected too high on the arm.
 Near the top of the shoulder there are several sensitive areas.
 For instance, the vaccine can penetrate the bursa sac which is a fluid-filled compartment.
 The bursa acts almost like a lubricant – it allows the muscles, tendons and bones of the shoulder joint to move smoothly.

 When the vaccine penetrates the bursa or tendons of the shoulder, it can cause an inflammatory response.
-The inflammation can present in the bursa (bursitis), tendons (tendinitis) or around the rotator cuff.
+The inflammation can present in the bursa (Bursitis), tendons (Tendonitis) or around the rotator cuff.
 Inflammation causes pain and reduced range of motion.

 In some cases, the shoulder pain will resolve on its own within a week or two.
 If it does not, then the pain is likely caused by a significant injury.
 A person suffering from shoulder injuries following vaccination should see her family doctor as soon as possible.